isomerpages/pmo-nccs/_singapores-climate-action/National Circumstances/Impact of Climate Change In Singapore.md

 **Effect on public health**

 Singapore is situated in a region where vector-borne diseases are endemic.
 Most cases of vector-borne diseases like dengue are observed during warmer periods of the year.
-In addition, frequent and severe instances of warm weather may lead to more occurrences of heat stress and discomfort among the elderly and sick.
+In addition, frequent and severe instances of warm weather may lead to increased incidence of heat-related injuries, which puts children and the elderly at greater risk.

 ![Effect on public health](/images/effect-on-public-health.jpg "Effect on public health")
 *A warmer climate creates heat stress and discomfort, with the elderly most at risk.*